cdhunt/dagger/sdk/powershell/README.md

 When you close the Dagger engine session run `Stop-DaggerEngineSession`.

+## TODO

+- Build the module with the module
+- Generate DSL.ps1 automatically

 ## Prior Art

 This project heavily leans on two existing projects